emmahewson/mp1_batala_bangor/README.md

     * A thank you page for when a user has submitted a form
     * A 404 page for when a user lands on a non-existent page

 The site has a navbar which remains fixed to the top of the page on desktop & tablet, (on mobile it uses too much screen real estate and negatively impact on the user experience so it scrolls with the rest of the page) this allows a user to access any page they need at any time and would be suitable for a returning visitor who knows exactly where they want to go.
+There is also a footer on every page with links to the band's social media sites.

-There is also another method of navigation, a preferred pathway through the site via suggested links which would guide a first time user through the content should they wish to follow it.
+There is also another method of navigation, a preferred pathway through the site via suggested links which would guide a first time user through the content.
 This is designed primarily for people who want to book the band (as this is the primary goal for the client) but with a secondary option for people who want to join.

 The suggested route is: HOME > ABOUT > BOOK/JOIN